AdobeDocs/commerce-admin.en/help/inventory-management/selection-reservations.md

 Instead of immediately deducting or adding product inventory quantities, reservations hold inventory amounts until orders ship or cancel.
 Reservations work entirely in the backend to automatically update your salable quantity at the stock level.

+>[!NOTE]
+>
+>The reservation capability requires the `inventory.reservations.updateSalabilityStatus` message queue consumer to be running at all times.
+To check if it is running, use the `bin/magento queue:consumers:list` command.
+If you do not see it in the list, start it: `bin/magento queue:consumers:start inventory.reservations.updateSalabilityStatus`.

 ### Order reservations

 Reservations place holds on inventory quantities deducted from the salable quantity when submitting an order.
 The reservations are at the stock level, counting against quantities until the order is invoiced and shipped, canceled, and so on.
 When shipping the order, you can use the SSA recommendations or manually enter quantity deductions per source.
 When shipped, the reservations are automatically cleared and the quantity deducted.
 The salable quantity recalculates for the stock with an updated quantity and any reservation amounts remaining in the system.